fakemanhk/openwrt-jp-ipoe/README.md

 Note: Previously I had failed my setup because of missing this step, it wasn't mentioned in most resouces I found on web, and I eventually getting _**MAP rule invalid**_ error.

-*   Next, configure LAN interface, under DHCP Server > IPv6 settings, basically very similar to WAN6 but **Designated master OFF**
+*   Next, configure LAN interface, under **DHCP Server > IPv6** settings, basically very similar to WAN6 but **Designated master OFF**

 ![](https://user-images.githubusercontent.com/21307353/212852863-7fb85f4e-a04c-4ed6-b936-2b71f2631019.png)

 You clients can probably get public IPv6 addresses from router now!
-But this will be IPv6 only and you are still missing the IPv4 connectivity, you need another MAP-E interface to do the job.
+But this will be IPv6 access only and you are still missing the IPv4 connectivity, another MAP-E interface is required to fill in the gap.

-*   But before we create the MAP-E interface, the parameter calculation for MAP-E is required, copy the public IPv6 address from WAN6 interface and use this [online MAP-E rule calculator](http://ipv4.web.fc2.com/map-e.html):
+*   Before we create the MAP-E interface, the parameter calculation for MAP-E is needed, copy the public IPv6 address from WAN6 interface and use this [online MAP-E rule calculator](http://ipv4.web.fc2.com/map-e.html):

 ![](https://user-images.githubusercontent.com/21307353/212853420-6ce2090f-98f1-4f34-9f44-4db2d3bbddca.png)

-*   Next will be setting up MAP-E, create a new interface and name it (e.g. WAN6MAPE), and fill the parameters using above generated values:
+*   Next will be setting up new MAP-E interface, create a new interface and name it (e.g. _WAN6MAPE_), and fill the parameters using above generated parameters:
     *   Protocol: MAP/LW4over6
     *   Type: MAP-E
     *   BR/DMR/AFTR: _\[peeraddr\]_